metaclass-nl/switch-language-example-globalize/README.md

 ### Production mode

-This version uses Globalize runtime mode for both development and production.
+This version uses Globalize production mode for both development and production.
 This is for two reasons:
 - In development mode Globalize Webpack Plugin includes all localization data for the development locale.
 This does not only result in a big bundle, it also prevents bundling errors to surface in development.
-But they will occur in productions, whick is too late and hard to debug.
+But they will occur in productions, which is hard to debug and  too late.
 - In development mode Globalize Webpack Plugin only includes localization data for the development locale, so changing the locale a runtime will allways cause errors.